theupdateframework/taps/tap4.md

 # Abstract

-This is a proposal of a design for pinning trusted keys, which would allow clients to root their trust at a namespace (or lower) delegated set of keys instead of the repository root.
+This is a proposal of a design for managing multiple repositories and for pinning trusted keys.
+This design supports mapping portions of the targets namespace to particular remote repositories.
+It also allows clients to root their trust to delegated sets of keys instead of the repository root.
+The latter is done through the creation of local stub repositories, with metadata generated to link to a remote repository, but with fixed expectations on the keys used to sign for particular roles.

+Fundamentally, pinning allows clients to connect to multiple distinct repositories and explicitly trust a given repository for a given target/package namespace.
+For example, if a user wishes to trust a remote repository set up at https://repository.djangoproject.com/ to serve any django packages, but trust a remote repository at https://warehouse.python.org/ for any other python packages, that is possibly through use of pinned.json.

-An example use case: a client trusts Django's published public keys to have signed off on Django, but the client does not trust PyPI to remain uncompromised (and possibly convince the client of different public keys for Django).
+Through the use of local, stub repositories, we can also pin keys that we expect to sign particular metadata on a remote repository.
+An example use case for this: a client trusts Django's published public keys to sign off on Django, but the client does not trust PyPI to remain uncompromised (and possibly try to convince the client of different public keys for Django).
+To provide for this case, the client executes a command to produce a stub repository locally, with its configuration in file pinned.json, and new top-level repository metadata that prevents trust in any delegated roles that don't match the client's pinned keys.

 Because of its similarity to normal delegations (delegations from the targets role and its delegates), the proposed pinning feature can be thought of as